metin/ProAngularJS-Repo/README.md

 104-services-rest-resource: Illustrates how to properly use the ngResource module for dealing with RESTful backends.
 It is also demonstrated how to use dynamically the RESTful nature of the resources within a directive.
 See the documentation for more details.

 105-services-views-basic: Illustrates the most basic usage of ngRoute module for routing logical views such as '/list' into physical views '/tableView.html'.
 The example is a transformation of 104- in which the displayMode is removed.
 The example needs the backend-app, which can be started using `mvn spring-boot:run`.

+106-services-views-route-params: Illustrates how you can access route parameters programmatically.
+In this case, when the user clicks on the edit link, the path is changed to /edit/{{product.id}} so that the editor knows which product is to be edited.
+In the example, the controller is registered to be notified when the route changes, and when it happens if it matches the /edit/id pattern, the id is extracted.

+107-serviews-views-route-controller: Illustrates how to assign a controller to the editorView so that all the editing behavior is handled from that controller.